dftbplus/recipes/docs/electronicdynamics/tutorial.rst

      where it is clear that states 31 and 32 are the HOMO and LUMO of the molecule, respectively.

 6. Let's visualize those orbitals using ``waveplot``.
-For a complete description please check :ref:`basics-waveplot`.
+For a complete description please check :ref:`sec-basics-waveplot`.

   - Look at the *waveplot_in.hsd_* template input file for waveplot:

     - Which files are needed?
     - In which orbitals are we interested?